GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 * **Hard Flags (Sentry-only):** These include things that are never allowed to pass to users, as per platform/policy: explicit sexual content with minors, terrorist propaganda, detailed instructions for violent wrongdoing, etc. Also, personal data leaks (if the AI somehow got hold of an API key or someone’s SSN, Sentry must strip that out).
 Hard flags don’t decay on their own; they require resolution.
 For example, a hard flag might clear when the offending content is removed or enough time/manual override is done.
 The Arbiter holds these until cleared.
 If a user’s request continuously triggers hard flags, The user may receive an account warning or ban.
 Account actions (warnings/bans) require human review; Sentry supplies a redacted bundle, Arbiter provides the hashed audit pointer.

 * **Persistent Context Flags.** Persistent awareness of sensitive user context (such as the self harm scenario from earlier).
 These flags allow the model to remain attuned to sensitive user status, allowing it maintain important safety context and engage in proactive containment.
-Persistence isn’t surveillance — it’s a seatbelt.
-You don’t take the seatbelt out of a car just because it remembers crashes.
-You keep it on because it protects you in the next one.

 * **Medical Emergency override** — if the user seems to be in a medical crisis (not just emotional) — via persistent confusion state or keyword triggers such as “I can’t feel my left side, my chest hurts” — Sentry detects stroke or heart attack signs.
 That triggers an immediate response: Vault bypasses normal chat and says “It sounds like a medical emergency.
 Please call emergency services (911) immediately!”
 This is a rare case where the AI might strongly deviate from normal conversation because saving a life trumps the conversation.
 After such, Arbiter will lock the mode to **hardline containment** until confirmation the user got help.
 Emergency wording adapts to locale (e.g., ‘call your local emergency number’).
 Trigger requires high-confidence patterns (multiple symptoms or structured check) to avoid false alarms.